 Students who have declared a major may have the hold removed in one of the following ways:

 - Meet with an advisor in the AAC.

 - Fill out the Online Major Plan, selecting the option that starts “If you have already declared your major…"

 - Meet with an advisor in the major department; the advisor may email Carissa that the student has declared (Carissa.Bane@wwu.edu); the hold will be removed at the end of that business day.

 - The Registrar’s Office may remove the hold after processing the student’s blue card (not applicable to CBE students).

 - Students with a 105 hold may still withdraw from classes through the Registrar’s Office.

-- Students who have completed between 90 and 105 credits will receive an approaching 105-credit hold email, notifying them that the hold will be placed if they have not declared a major by the time they complete 105 credits; students receiving the warning email will not have a hold that quarter.
+- Students who have completed between 74 - 104.5 credits will receive an Approaching 105-credit hold email, notifying them that the hold will be placed if they have not declared a major by the time they complete 105 credits; students receiving the warning email will not have a hold that quarter.